ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter06.md

 Wèi WúXiàn then tried hard to recall what he recently did or planned to do.
 There were buzzing noises inside his head; then, with a confused mind, he suddenly cried, “Jīn Líng!
 I’m going to see Jīn Líng!
 The baby!
 I have to save the baby!”

-Then, he grabbed Lán WàngJīi’s sleeve and asked, “Why do I remember that there is a baby who needs help?
+Then, he grabbed Lán WàngJī’s sleeve and asked, “Why do I remember that there is a baby who needs help?
 Is it Jīn Líng?
 Quick, take me to Jīnlíntái*!”

 <small>*Jīnlíntái is the residence of the LánlíngJīn sect.</small>